owarleysouza/tosho/README.md

 # 🗺 Features

+1. Easy management and tracking of current shop;
-1. Easy creation of products
+2. Easy creation of products;
-2. Tracking shops
-3. Analysis of shops price
+3. Analysis of shops price;
+4. Easy-to-use catalog for adding products;
+5. Easy-to-add shop price.

 # 💻 Access

 You can use ToSho with the following link: https://tosho.vercel.app

-**If you can using ToSho in a easy way like an app, just follow the steps bellow**:
+**If you want to use ToSho in a simple way like an application, just follow the steps below**:

-1. Open ToSho website on Google Chrome
+1. Open ToSho website on Google Chrome;
-2. Click on the three dots of Chrome bar
+2. Click on the three dots of Chrome bar;
-3. Click on "Add to Initial Page"
+3. Click on "Add to Initial Page".

-Doing this, ToSho will be "installed" as an app on your cellphone and you won't need to type all the url every time when you access
+Doing this, ToSho will be "installed" as an application on your smartphone and you won't need to type all the url every time when you access. :)

 # 📃 Project Details